grvergara/test4mpar/README.md

 # Why SSM ?
-SSM parameter manager seems to me a good solution, considering elapse time to set a new value - about 3 seconds on my trials - and (almost) inmediate refresh.
+SSM parameter manager seems to me a good solution, considering elapse time to set a new value - about 3 seconds on my trials - and (almost) immediate refresh.

-With SSM, at zero cost you can store up to 10K parameter per region with a max lenght of 4K characters.
+With SSM, at zero cost you can store up to 10K parameters per region with a max lenght of 4K characters.

 ## Other options ?